Enter spend & sales

 Updated Reviewed by Sajid Hussain· Editor

-ROAS (Return on Ad Spend) is simply the sales your ads generated divided by what you spent — a 4× ROAS means every $1 of ad spend brought back $4 in sales.
-ACoS (Advertising Cost of Sales) is the same relationship flipped: the percentage of those ad sales that went to ads.
+ROAS and ACoS are two views of the same number.
+ROAS is ad sales ÷ ad spend — a 4× ROAS means every 1 unit of ad spend brought back 4 in sales.
+ACoS is the same relationship flipped: ad spend as a percentage of those ad sales.
 A 4× ROAS is a 25% ACoS.
 Amazon shows both in your advertising console.

 It works for every Amazon marketplace and any currency.
 Use it to set bids before a launch, to decide whether a campaign is worth scaling, or to diagnose why a "good ROAS" campaign still isn't making you money.